Construction waste

 You can view the indicator data from the attached Excel or from the graphs below.

 Construction and demolition waste refers to waste generated during the construction, renovation and demolition of a building or other fixed structure, civil engineering and other construction and demolition activities.
+In the reporting, mineral waste does not include soil masses.

 In 2023 waste generation in the construction industry rose to 12,5 million tons.
 The share of hazardous waste was 1.9 percent, which was slightly more than in the previous year.